Guest post by Jana Rumberger, Content Manager at Selz.

 3. Make a connection

-Some other ideas to make an immediate connection:
+Here are some ideas to make that connection:

 - Share something interesting and personal